OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 The [fingerprintjs2](https://github.com/Valve/fingerprintjs2) JavaScript library can be used to carry out client-side fingerprinting.

 It should be noted that as all this information is provided by the client, it can potentially be spoofed by an attacker.
 In some cases spoofing these attributes is trivial (such as the "User-Agent") header, but in other cases it may be more difficult to modify these attributes.

+### Connection Fingerprinting

+Similar to device fingerprinting, there are numerous fingerprinting techniques available for network connections.
+Same examples include [JA3](https://github.com/salesforce/ja3), HTTP/2 fingerprinting and HTTP header order.
+These techniques typically focus on how a device connections, and

 ### Require Unpredictable Usernames